mtisza1/Cenote-Taker2/README.md

 An ulterior motive for creating and distributing Cenote-Taker 2 is to facilitate annotation and deposition of viral genomes into GenBank where they can be used by the scientific public.
 Therefore, I hope you consider depositing the submittable outputs (.sqn) after reviewing them.
 I am not affiliated with GenBank.
 See "Use Cases" below, and read the [Cenote-Taker 2 wiki](https://github.com/mtisza1/Cenote-Taker2/wiki) for useful information on using the pipeline (e.g. expected outputs) and screeds on myriad topics.
 Using a HPC with at least 16 CPUs and 16g of dedicated memory is recommended for most runs.
 (Annotation of a few selected genomes or the Cenote Unlimted Breadsticks can be done with less memory/CPU).

-To update from older versions: `cd Cenote-Taker2` then `git pull`.
+To update from older versions (note that biopython and bedtools are now required):
+`conda activate cenote-taker2_env`
+`conda install -c bioconda biopython bedtools`
+`cd Cenote-Taker2`
+`git pull`
 Then update the HMM database.

 Update to HMM databases (hallmark genes) occurred on March 4th, 2021.
 See instructions below to update your database.